Will using Triton materials void my printer warranty?

 Please see the videos HERE to explain how to do this.
 It is very simple and will save you money when you refill your Fortus® or Dimension® with our filaments.

 What is the difference between the Plus Chip and Classic Chip?

 Stratasys® created the Plus chip to prevent you from using 3rd party materials.
 They understood that the only way they can prevent you from doing this is to create a new chip that is more difficult to hack.
 Their Plus chip uses a different EEPROM and coding and will effectively lock you into using their expensive materials.
-We are working on a Plus chip of our own, but until we have it available - Do not let them upgrade you to the Plus chip.
-It's a trap so you will be forced to pay way more than you should for filament.
+We have both Classic and Plus materials - so we have you covered either way!

 What is your return policy?